top of page

 Excitement and speculation surrounding the start of the season increase as we approach the race.
 Who will come out on top?
-Will Lara Gut-Behrami prevail, winning her fourth and second straight Soelden season-opening giant slalom?
-Will Marco Odermatt continue his Soelden dominance?
-Will Mikaela Shiffrin —the winningest female in World Cup history—be back at the top of the podium?
+Will Marco Odermatt continue his Giant Slalom dominance?
+Will Mikaela Shiffrin —the winningest female in World Cup history—be back at the top of the podium in Soelden?

-Soelden, first race, it’s always an interesting one to watch.
+Soelden's first race is always interesting to watch.
 The Alpine Ski World Cup opener at Soelden is, in many ways, a testing ground.
 Until the big show on Saturday and Sunday, it’s a mystery who has podium potential this season.
 Everyone is trying to get their feel and see where they stack up against their competitors.

-Racers may think their set up and skiing is good and they are ready but they didn't know until they test it in a World Cup race, so it's still a little bit of a mystery.
+Racers may think their setup and skiing are good and they are ready, but they don't know until they test it in a World Cup race, so it's still a little bit of a mystery.
 Skiers still don't feel prepared coming into Soelden.

 In 2016, coach Magnus Andersson reminded the USA skiers to "take advantage of the flats...I saw Ted Ligety win a lot of races here on the flats".
-Like, for instance, in 2012 when he won by an unthinkable 2.75 seconds over Marcel Hirscher, the biggest lead ever in Soelden.
+Like, for instance, in 2012, when Ligety won by an unthinkable 2.75 seconds over Marcel Hirscher, the biggest lead ever in Soelden.

 Alpine Ski World Cup Season Opener Program: